Did You Know? There’s More to Mount Desert Island Than Acadia National Park

 Mount Desert Island hotels offer options you haven’t even considered.
 Whether you want a remote campground that redefines rugged or to vacation like a Rockefeller, it’s all here.

-Bar Harbor, being the largest town on Mount Desert Island is often thought of as synonymous with the Park, but it’s just one town of several.
+Being the largest town on Mount Desert Island, Bar Harbor is often thought of as synonymous with the Park, but it’s just one town of several.
 Acadia visitors can also stay in charming Northeast Harbor, Southwest Harbor, Bass Harbor, Otter Creek, Seal Harbor, or Somesville.

 Southwest Harbor and Bass Harbor on the southwestern end of Mount Desert Island afford visitors both a quieter and more affordable stay.